CIS565-Fall-2020/Project0-Getting-Started/README.md

 **Part 3.3: DXR**

 My computer does not have any level of RTX support.
-I am using a CETS computer and thus cannot complete part 3.3 for identifying th elevel of DXR support.
+I am using a CETS computer and thus cannot complete part 3.3 for identifying the level of DXR support.